TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/alternate_project.md

 ['go to gym']
 ```

-* The most common task in a TODO list is to immediately remove the most recently added element to the list.
-This is often because
-the user made a mistake in adding the element to the list in the first place.
-Add an **undo** option to the program that will remove
-the most recently added item.
+* It is helpful to have a feature to immediately remove the most recently added element to the list.
+This is often because the user made a mistake in adding the element to the list in the first place.
+Add an **undo** option to the program that will remove the most recently added item.
 If the item is no longer in the list, print an error.

 ```
 Welcome to your TODO list